Separating sets, including children's own signs for '='

 methods / explorations with signs and symbols

 Fred adds grapes Fred, (5 years, 8 months), was also adding grapes has separated his two sets of grapes with a line (drawn above one finger of the hand).
-The plus and equals signs are implied, since the whole canoe read as "5 plus1 equals 6."
+Fred drew a vertical line to separate the two sets.
+The plus and equals symbols are implied, since the whole can be read as "5 plus1 equals 6."
 Finally, he wrote the numerals '5' and '1' on' the left, and the '6' beneath as the total.

 methods / explorations with signs and symbols